 With so much history, change, and attention, Detroit is undoubtedly at a turning point, and people are watching.
 The world is watching.

-Over the course of the next few months, you’ll hear from WeWork members who call Detroit home through a series of questions.
+Over the course of the next few months, you’ll hear from WeWork members who call Detroit home.
 Some of these folks may have grown up within the city proper, while others the surrounding suburbs.

 What we realized is that it doesn’t matter where you grew up, Detroit, even with some of its proud bruises, has never lost its shine to those who call it home.

 First up Ralph Walker of Ralph Walker Designs.

 Kyle Steiner: Tell me how you saw Detroit growing up.

 Ralph Walker: I had a good balance of life between Detroit and suburbs.
 I lived in Southfield a suburb not too far out of Detroit.
 A lot of family was still living in Detroit so I was able to experience being on the block, while going home to a comfortable house.
 Growing up I went to a predominantly black school.
 It was different.
 Being in Detroit, you see all these historic homes and the historic story of the city.
 Yet, at that age I didn’t value it for what it’s worth.
 I was so used to seeing it.
 It took me to move away and come back to see these buildings in the same condition, and think, “Wow, this is really beautiful.”
 My grandparents live in a 3,000 square foot home – that’s all I knew.
 I knew it was a big house, a nice house, on a nice block.
 Moving back, I initially thought I’d live in the suburbs, but instead chose Detroit.
 I never lived in Detroit.
 I had only lived on 7 mile and Gilchrist when I was younger which was pretty reckless at the time with shootings, or open fire hydrants and kids would just play in the street.
 My perspective on Detroit really didn’t sharpen until I returned three years ago.
 It’s then I saw how beautiful it is, and the vision for its future.